InlaidData/Pages/userstories.md

 <b>Acceptance Test</b>:
 			 Test to see if we have:
 			 1. Functional npc's that can give out quests.
-			 2. Some kind of progressable storyline.
+			 2. Some kind of questline.
 			 3. Weapons, armour, and other gear along with a character selector at the beginning of the game, all of which prove character building.